The image was generated using AI

 I owned a successful company in Latin America.

 In business I went through many difficult situations — from attempts by traffic police to extort money on the roads during cargo deliveries to attempts by various structures to put pressure on my company.
 I collected debts from debtors, went to court, etc. Once I personally went alone to resolve a conflict in one of the hot spots.
 Several times in my life there were very tough situations that I would rather not even recall.
-I never paid bribes to anyone.
-I always repaid my debts (thank God there were not many such situations), and I always recovered what was owed to me (there were more such situations — not all people want to fulfill their obligations).

 Of course, there were incomparably more interesting and vivid moments.
 And there’s always something to remember in good company.😉